 Coworking business is on the rise today.
 More owners than ever venture to scale their coworking businesses and open new locations across the world.
 Are you one of them?
 See no evil in your desire to grow and develop.

-The progress is always a kind of struggle, so it's natural to face the challenges along the way.
+Progress is always a kind of struggle, so it's natural to face challenges along the way.
 Let's discuss some of the key points every expanding / scaling coworking business wants to consider.

-Every entrepreneur has its own considerations as to opening new locations.
-Here is my top five.
-Please contribute to this list in the comments in case I miss something important.
+Every entrepreneur has their own considerations as to opening new locations.
+Here are my top five.

 - To benefit from economy of scale.
 Running multiple coworking spaces can be savvy.
-Your new locations can share resources with the existing one.
-For instance, you don't need to hire a separate accountant, search for another coffee and office utensils suppliers, and so on.
+Your new locations can share resources with the existing ones.
+For instance, you don't need to hire a separate accountant, search for other coffee and office utensils suppliers, and so on.
 As you grow bigger, everything is getting cheaper.
-Your revenue grows while you can negotiate better prices as you are purchasing more goods for the increased needs of the new coworkings.
+Your revenue grows while you can negotiate better prices as you are purchasing more goods for the increased needs of the new workspaces.

 - To improve your brand strength and prestige.
 The bigger you are, the easier it is to notice you.
 Multiple coworking spaces located in different cities will make your brand more visible on Google Maps.
 This way you will cover wider audiences and potentially attract even more people to meet your brand.
 With each new location, you will accelerate your business growth.

-Proximity to transport hubs.
+- Proximity to transport hubs.
 Keep closer to large metro stations and avenues with bus lanes as all these are sources of human traffic.
 People are lazy, nobody wants to walk inside a city block.
-You may use a good workspace expansion rule - to be located within 500m walk from the metro station or to be located on a front line of the avenue.
+You may use a good workspace expansion rule—to be located within a 500m walk from the metro station or to be located on a front line of the avenue.
 This significantly boosts your chances to enjoy intense human traffic flow.

-Tip: go to other floors and talk to the people who live/work there.
-Often they’ll tell you real picture, which landlord tried to hide.
+Pro tip: go to other floors and talk to the people who live/work there.
+Often they’ll tell you a real picture, which the landlord tried to hide.

 Think of every new coworking space branch as a startup.
 Before you take a huge loan or invest money, you must ensure it’s lucrative.
-Design a nice website showcasing your value proposition with sign up form and offer a hefty discount for those who sign up within 30 days.
-Not only you’ll pre-sell your workspace, but also double-check there’s enough demand.
+Design a nice website showcasing your value proposition with a sign-up form and offer a hefty discount for those who sign up within 30 days.
+Not only you’ll pre-sell your workspace but also double-check there’s enough demand.

 Only if demand is validated, then go ahead with interior design and construction.
 If form sign-ups didn’t meet your expectations, go back to the research phase and find a better location.

 - Don't hire many new employees, save your money and automate everything.
 Remember, opening a new branch doesn’t mean you need to hire an army of branch managers.
-Hire one and give them smart coworking automation tools to mass email members, automate 1:1 customer requests, onboarding, and other routines.
+Hire one and give them smart coworking automation tools to sign up members, onboard, bill them, and perform other routines.
 Automation will help you save a lot of money.
 Learn from business sharks like Uber that reduce the bloated staff and automate processes to optimize the workflow.

 - Ensure smooth cross-branch member experience.
-Members of one branch must be able to book rooms in another, it's an absolute must!
+For instance, make it possible for members of one branch to book meeting rooms and desks in another location.

 - Maintain friendly relationships between branch members.
 Do not isolate branches.
 Get all members together on events.
 Even though you have multiple branches, but it’s still one community.
 Good relationships and friendships between your members will lead to higher customer retention rates because people like to hang out with friends.